guoyu07/go-servemux/README.md

 Installation
 ------------

-The only requirement is the [Go Programming Language](https://golang.org/dl).
+The only requirement is the [Go Programming Language](https://golang.org/dl), at least v1.7.

 ```bash
 $ go get -u github.com/kataras/go-servemux